greermuldowney/greermuldowney-com/cv.md

 Fall 2015–Present

 * Assist in encouraging present students and previously related artists to partipate in the art sale.
-* Encourage the community to partipicate in the art sale, who’s proceeds to go scholarships for SMFA students.
+* Encourage the community to partipicate in the art sale, who’s proceeds to go scholarships for SMFA students

 Director on the Board of Directors
 Winchester, Massachusetts